What are the ChatGPT free and paid versions?

 ChatGPT and ChatGPT Plus differ in the number of available features and their usage limits.

-The key things that the Free version lacks are GPT-4o and other legacy models, a ChatGPT agent, and the option to create your own GPTs.
-Some might also miss the option to create Projects for continuous work and Tasks that allow running automated prompts.
-Finally, Sora video generation is also for Plus plans and above only.
+The key things that the Free version lacks are GPT-5.4 Thinking model’s Extended mode, access to legacy models, ChatGPT Agent mode, and the option to create your own GPTs.
+Some might also miss the option to create Tasks that allow running automated prompts.

 What’s more, the response time of ChatGPT Free is much more limited.
 You also have to wait longer to get your image generated.
-Also, the ChatGPT Plus plan gives way more Deep research uses per month.
+Also, the ChatGPT Plus plan gives way more and much higher-quality Deep research uses per month.

 This ChatGPT Free vs Paid comparison table shows the difference between both versions in detail: